neofuture/Framework/README.md

 ## Features

-1. Resize handlingtakes toolbar and title bar height into account and sets the desktop and any item inside this area to a defined size
+1. Resize handling takes toolbar and title bar height into account and sets the desktop and any item inside this area to a defined size.
-2. Dynamic Window Controls
+2. Dynamic Window Controls.
     1. Maximise.
     2. Minimise.
     3. Centralise.